Introducing the All-New…

 Absolutely yes.
 The entire first chapter is made with absolute beginners in mind, making sure you guys feel comfortable with Phoenix before moving forward with the course.

-The new Phoenix Basecamp 2.0 is an entire re-build from absolute scratch.
-Re-imagined, expanded, and about 4x the size and scope of the original course, it combines the best techniques from both courses & introduces lots of new material, now better explained with more visual examples, including a huge deep dive into foam & bubbles, condition-based effects with the particle tuner such as melting & freezing, viscous simulations (chocolate, coiling honey), interaction with tyFlow (e.g. trailer opening shot with ice cubes), new realistic water splash techniques, visual demonstrations of all main settings, PLUS several exciting bonus lessons such as wetting, active bodies, liquid on fire, and other tips & tricks which were not included in the original courses.
-Also – I’m not objective but just by looking at this new version, the quality of the liquid setups is on an entirely new level 🙂
+The new Phoenix Liquid FX 2.0 is an entire re-build from absolute scratch.
+Re-imagined, expanded, and about 4x the size and scope of the original course, it combines the best techniques from both courses & introduces lots of new material, now better explained with more visual examples, including a huge deep dive into foam & bubbles, condition-based effects with the particle tuner such as melting & freezing, viscous simulations (chocolate, coiling honey), interaction with tyFlow (e.g. trailer opening shot with ice cubes), new realistic water splash techniques, visual demonstrations of all main settings, PLUS several exciting bonus lessons.

 Yes!
 If you’re a bit more advanced with Phoenix, I’m confident you’ll still learn plenty of new techniques.
 After we get through the introductory lessons, there’s plenty to dig into even for more advanced users.

 3Ds Max (free trial available) and Phoenix (free trial available) are necessary.
-Vray (free trial available) is highly recommended since it’s best optimized to render Phoenix foam and other effects. tyFlow is still in free beta.
+Vray (free trial available) is highly recommended since it’s best optimized to render Phoenix foam and other effects.
+You can use tyFlow Free to follow this course.
 We’re using After Effects for some simple compositing and color correction.
 The Frischluft Lenscare plugin for AE is optional (to add shallow depth of field in post).

 Can I use older Phoenix versions?